Omri Gillath

 Omri Gillath (עמרי גילת; born 1970) is an Israeli-American social psychologist.
-As a professor of social psychology at the University of Kansas, Gillath has spent over 20 years doing research, teaching psychology, and mentoring students.
-He works in the field of close relationships.
+He is a professor of psychology at the University of Kansas, where he directs the Gillath Lab.
+His research applies attachment theory to adult relationships, using methods drawn from social psychology and social neuroscience, and addresses close relationships, caregiving, sexuality, prosocial behavior, friendship, social networks, and Artificial Intelligence.